 I am excited to be able to merge my experience as a Youth Arts Practitioner and Drag Artist in a production.
 I have been passionate for a while now to develop something that showcases drag for children to be able to see.
 In light of what is currently going on with education introducing an LGBT + curriculum, the timing feels right to produce a piece of theatre that demonstrates the spectrum of families and that ordinary doesn’t actually exist among us.
 By working with other artists and organisations in this project, I will be able to ensure that many voices are heard, which is something I feel is a necessity in this instance.
 My Mum and Dad said… will be a chance for an audience to learn about other families, other than the conventions of a heteronormative world we naturally are programmed to believe exists.

-Jordy’s work has included most recently Wasted Youth (January 2019), a one man show looking at Cystic Fibrosis and Drag; the Making Space programme in collaboration with SYT, creating “Love, Delta F508” (April 2019), a piece about lung transplants, and will be creating “My Mum and Dad said…” which focuses on the conventions of family life.
+Jordy’s previous work has included most recently Wasted Youth (January 2019), a one man show looking at Cystic Fibrosis and Drag; the Making Space programme in collaboration with SYT, creating “Love, Delta F508” (April 2019), a piece about lung transplants.

 This opportunity does not have to take place at a specific time or location, Imaginate and BOP will work with the selected artist to identify the most accessible timeframe and location for the artist – however the work must take place in Scotland, at any time between April 2019 – March 2020.